catseye/tideay/README.markdown

 and I'm trying to start using yaedit... or rather tideay... because it's easier to hack.  (probably.)

-Not having to press ^S to save feels awkward, but in the age of version control, it probably makes more sense, so I'm going to try to get used to it.
+Not having to press Ctrl+S to save feels awkward, but in the age of version control, it probably makes more sense, so I'm going to try to get used to it.